 Stackable engagement rings

-In current times and predicted to be so in 2022 is the rise in stackable engagement rings.
+In current times stackable engagement rings are trending in modern ring styles.
 Many couples are preferring thinner wedding bands so that an eternity band can be added later.

 Plenty of fashion-forward folks seeks out rings and jewellery to represent meeting milestones and anticipation of future ones, such as an anniversary and/or birth of a child.